A General Recipe for the Analysis of Randomized Multi-Armed Bandit Algorithms: Proofs related to the generic regret analysis

-In the following we prove Theorem~\ref{th::first_bound} by adapting the proof scheme of \cite{jun2022} for Maillard Sampling, assuming that Assumption~\ref{ass::relaxed_sp} holds for a generic function $D_\pi$ and sequences $(a_n, c_n, C_n)_{n \in \N}$.
-We consider some parameters $c>0, \epsilon>0$.
+\begin{proof} The beginning of the proof follows closely standard analysis of Thompson Sampling \citep{AgrawalG17}, assuming that Assumption~\ref{ass::relaxed_sp} holds for a generic function $D_\pi$ and sequences $(a_n, c_n, C_n)_{n \in \N}$.
+We consider some parameters $c>0, \epsilon\leq \epsilon_0$ (defined in \ref{ass::relaxed_sp}).
 Then, for any $u \in \N$ we can first upper bound the number of pulls of a sub-optimal arm $k$ by

 Classically, we consider two ``good'' events that ensures (when both of them are satisfied) that the sampling probability for a sub-optimal arm $k$ is proportional to $e^{-N_k(t) D_\pi(F_k, \mu_1)}$,

 and we denote by $\bar \cG(t)$ and $\bar \cJ_k(t)$ their complementary events.
 Then, we write that